stomp/stomp-spec/src/stomp-specification-1.1.md

 ### SEND

 The `SEND` frame sends a message to a destination in the messaging system.
-It has one required header, `destination`, which indicates where to send the message.
+It has one REQUIRED header, `destination`, which indicates where to send the message.
 The body of the `SEND` frame is the message to be sent.
 For example:

     SEND